-An ongoing research-proposal on co-housing and collective ownership models for reclaiming affordable habitat quality in Athens
+An applied research project on cohousing and collective ownership models for reclaiming affordable habitat quality in Athens

 Co-Hab Athens, in the context of Greek reality, aims to:

-– explore the existing legal framework and propose new one/ appropriate regulatory amendments
+– explore the existing legal framework and propose appropriate regulatory amendments

 – cultivate the imaginary of collective property and familiarize people in Athens with the principles and practices of cohousing